BxCppDev/Bayeux/README.rst

 environment with  a selected set  of blessed software,  including the C++ compiler if needed.

+**Note:** We  have experienced that  the use  of Linuxbrew is  not the definitive robust  solution to solve the  software dependency problem.
+Linuxbrew sometimes fails  to provide a proper  and stable environment to host  and use  Bayeux, due  to rapidly  changing brew  formulas and their dependencies from the homebrew core  tap.
+We try to provide the proper formulas for Ubuntu Linux.
+However you could be forced to adapt some formulas to your own system.

 Additional Software Required
 ............................

 * Bayeux/datatools requires the Qt5 library when the ``BAYEUX_WITH_QT_GUI``
   option is set (experimental).

-  On Ubuntu 16.04, this implies the installation of the following packages:
+  On Ubuntu 16.04/18.04, this implies the installation of the following packages:

   .. code:: sh